-This is because with studio applications we often have the flexibility of using a pop filter and the studios themselves are usually kept pretty dry.
+With studio applications, we often have the flexibility of using a pop filter, and the studios themselves are usually kept pretty dry.

 In live applications, we are much more likely to run into high humidity environments.
-When looking particularly at live vocal microphones, we must also take into consideration the amount of saliva and perspiration that will inevitably get through the metal mesh.
+When looking particularly at live vocal microphones, we must also consider the amount of saliva and perspiration that will inevitably get through the metal mesh.
 The foam helps to absorb some of this moisture to help keep the capsule dry.

 Microphone hygiene is more important to some than others.
 The grilles and their acoustic foams are most often removable from the microphone body.
 That means we can effectively clean the microphone grille and foam without running the risk of damaging the microphone.

 For more information on microphones and moisture, check out my article Are Microphones Waterproof And/Or Immune To Humidity?